gideontong/programming-resources/ucsd-pi/README.md

 At this point, you'll want to remotely connect to your Raspberry Pi.
 But I'll fill out the preparing a remote connection section first.

+Todo:

+* Remotely Connecting to a Pi
+* Entering Basic Commands in a Terminal

 ## Uploading Files

 You can upload files using SSH.
 I'll describe how to do that in the future.

+Todo:

+* Uploading Files

 ## Running Files